innng/computer-network-rotx/README.md

 # computer-network-rotx
-[2018] First practice work on the Computer Network course.
+[2018] First practice assignment on the Computer Network course.